SciTools/iris/docs/src/developers_guide/contributing_pull_request_checklist.rst

    :ref:`code_formatting`.

 #. **Check all new dependencies added to the** `requirements`_ **yaml
-   files.**  If dependencies have been added then new nox testing lockfiles should be generated too, see :ref:`gha_test_env`.
+   files.**  If dependencies have been added then new testing lockfiles should be generated too, see :ref:`gha_test_env`.

 #. **Check the source documentation been updated to explain all new or changed